 When John Halley turns up dead after a raucous New Year’s Eve party, his wife Margaret believes that he must have thrown himself into the lake in a fit of depression.
 New York State Police Captain M. L. Heimrich isn’t so sure.
 John had easier ways of ending his life—a bottle of pills that sat at his bedside, for example—instead of trudging through snow to throw himself into a freezing body of water.
 Captain Heimrich suspects foul play—but who would be capable of such a nefarious act?

-If you can’t get enough of the Frances and Richard Lockridge’s twisted holiday plots, then check out their Mr. and Mrs. Northy mystery, , wherein the married sleuthing duo investigates the suspicious death of a Manhattan politician on New Year’s Eve.
+If you can’t get enough of the Frances and Richard Lockridge’s twisted holiday plots, then check out their Mr. and Mrs. Northy mystery, The Dishonest Murder, wherein the married sleuthing duo investigates the suspicious death of a Manhattan politician on New Year’s Eve.

 The Right Murder